hmchen47/DataScience/Notes/p01-Bayesian.md

   + Rudinebtary guidance:
     + T. Lang and M. Secic, Considering ‘prior probabilities’: reporting Bayesian statistical analyses, In 'How to Report Statistics in Medicine' (T. Lang and M. Secic), pp.231–5.
 American College of Physicians, Philadelphia, 1997
     + instructions
-      + report the pre-trial probabilistics and specify how thet were determined
+      + report the pre-trial probabilities and specify how they were determined
       + report the post-trial probabilities and their probability intervals
       + interpret the post-trial probabilities
   + instructions of 'the Annuals of Internal Medicine'